famousj/the-little-hooner/hooner.md

 > because `%atom` is a string of lower-case letters beginning with a `%`
 > (pronounced 'cen')

-> This kind of atom is called a "term"
+> This kind of atom is called a 'term'

 **Q:** Is it true that this is an atom?